-0 = Enabled J2602 feature
+0 = Enabled J2602 feature.

-1 = Disabled J2602 feature
+1 = Disabled J2602 feature.

-7.3.1.6.2 RXONLY - LIN receiver operation only
+7.2.3.20 RXONLY - LIN receiver operation only

 This write-only bit controls the behavior of the LIN transmitter.
 In Normal mode, the activation of the RXONLY bit disables the LIN transmitter.
-In case of a LIN error condition, this bit is automatically set.
+During a LIN error condition, this bit is automatically set.
 In Stop mode this bit disables the LIN wake-up functionality, and the RXD pin reflects the state of the LIN bus.

-1 = only LIN receiver active (Normal mode) or LIN wake-up disabled (Stop mode)
+1 = only LIN receiver active (Normal mode) or LIN wake-up disabled (Stop mode).

-0 = LIN fully enabled
+0 = LIN fully enabled.

-7.3.1.6.3 LSRx - LIN slew rate
+7.2.3.21 LSRx - LIN slew-rate